conorsheppard/Android-SmartCard-Emulation-Travel-App/README.md

 **SmartTravelCardEmulator/app/src**	- This directory contains the client application to run on an NFC-enabled Android device.

-**SmartTravel_BusTerminal** - This dirctory contains the bus terminal emulator application.
+**SmartTravel_BusTerminal** - This directory contains the bus terminal emulator application.